-Biman Bangladesh flight faces attempted hijack, passengers safe: airline official
+Biman Bangladesh flight makes emergency landing after passenger acts suspiciously

-DHAKA (Reuters) - A Biman Bangladesh Airlines flight to Dubai from Chittagong in Bangladesh made an emergency landing back at Chittagong on Sunday after what appeared to be an attempted hijacking, a senior official from the airline said.
+DHAKA (Reuters) - A Biman Bangladesh Airlines flight to Dubai from Chittagong in Bangladesh made an emergency landing back at Chittagong on Sunday after a passenger behaved suspiciously and appeared to be wanting to hijack the plane, a senior official from the airline said.

-All 142 passengers have subsequently been allowed to leave the plane, the airline’s general manager, Shakil Miraj, told Reuters.
+All 142 passengers have subsequently been allowed to leave the aircraft, the airline’s general manager, Shakil Miraj, told Reuters.

+The passenger who raised suspicions, a young man whose purpose and identity are not yet known, has been detained, Miraj said.

 Police and army are still surrounding the aircraft, he said.